ToshkaDev/Motif/README.md

 The list of files in the folder:

 1. File 1. *Rabbit_alpha2delta1_docked_with_ligands.pdb*

-The cryo-EM structure was used for docking experiments.
+A cryo-EM structure was used for docking experiments.

 2. File 2. *Fly_alpha2delta1_docked_with_ligands.pdb*

 An AlphaFold model was used for docking experiments.

 3. File 3. *Human_CACHD1_docked_with_ligands.pdb*

 An AlphaFold model was used for docking experiments.

 4. File 4. *Fly_CACHD1_docked_with_ligands.pdb*

 An AlphaFold model was used for docking experiments.

 *V. M. Gumerov, E. P. Andrianova, M. A. Matilla, Karen M. Page, Elizabet Monteagudo-Cascales, A. C. Dolphin, T. Krell, I. B. Zhulin (2020).
 Amino acid sensor conserved from bacteria to humans. https://doi.org/10.1101/2021.05.05.442820*